meircif/lumi-lang/docs/builtin.rst

    Holds (pointer to) a function.

-   :param parameters: the function in and out parameters
+   :param parameters: the function in and out :ref:`arguments <arguments>`

    For example: ``Func{()}``, ``Func{(copy Int in)}``, ``Func{()->(var Int out)}`` , ``Func{(copy Int in)->(var Int out)}``.